ayu5uf/qchack2022-microsoft-challenge/Part 2/README.md

-# Free Form Challenge - Quantum Image processing ("Qu-mongus")
+# Free Form Challenge - Quantum Image processing

 ## Introduction
 This program utilises the Flexible Representation of Quantum Images (also known as [FRQI](https://qiskit.org/textbook/ch-applications/image-processing-frqi-neqr.html)) in order to search for 4x4 patterns in greyscale images.